 Chapter 20 of the General Laws is hereby amended by inserting after section 6B the following section:—

 Section 6D. (a) There shall be established a Massachusetts food policy council, hereinafter referred to as the council.
-The council shall consist of 15 members, 1 of whom shall be a member of the house representatives who shall be appointed by the speaker of the house of representatives; 1 of whom shall be a member of the senate who shall be appointed by the president of the senate; 1 of whom shall be a member of the house representatives who shall be appointed by the minority leader of the house of representatives; 1 of whom shall be a member of the senate who shall be appointed by the minority leader of the senate; 1 of whom shall be the commissioner of the department of agricultural resources, or his designee; 1 of whom shall be the commissioner of the department of public health, or his designee; 1 of whom shall be the commissioner of the department of education, or his designee; 1 of whom shall be the commissioner of the department of environmental protection, or his designee; 1 of whom shall be the commissioner of the department of transitional assistance, or his designee; 1 of whom shall be the secretary of the executive office of housing and economic development, or his designee; and 5 of which shall be appointed by the governor, 1 of whom shall be a farmer or representative of a farm organization, 1 of whom shall represent food distribution, processing and marketing interests, 1 of whom shall represent direct-to-consumer marketing efforts, 1 of whom shall represent a local health department addressing food safety and nutrition, and 1 of whom shall represent community-based efforts addressing nutrition and public health.
-The Council shall also have an advisory committee.
-The Council shall appoint members to this committee.
-The members shall include but not be limited to the following members: 2 members who are active farmers or who represent farmer associations; 1 member who represents an organization engaged in farmland protection and conservation; 1 member who represents an organization engaged in developing new farm businesses, urban and community supported agriculture, community gardening, immigrant and refugee farming, or youth education through agriculture; 1 member who represents the cooperative extension service at the University of Massachusetts at Amherst; 1 member who represents food distribution, processing and marketing interests; 1 member who represents a school of nutrition or public health; 1 member who represents a community-based coalition or health care provider addressing obesity and chronic disease; 1 member who represents citizens in need of transitional assistance; and 1 member who shall represent an anti-hunger organization.
-The Council shall also have the ability create other committees as it sees necessary to carry out its purpose.
-The advisory committee and any other committees shall serve at the direction of the Council.
+The council shall consist of 23 members, 1 of whom shall be a member of the house representatives who shall be appointed by the speaker of the house of representatives; 1 of whom shall be a member of the senate who shall be appointed by the president of the senate; 1 of whom shall be a member of the house representatives who shall be appointed by the minority leader of the house of representatives; 1 of whom shall be a member of the senate who shall be appointed by the minority leader of the senate; 19 members to be appointed by the governor, 1 of whom shall be the secretary of the executive office of administration and finance, or his designee; 1 of whom shall be the commissioner of the department of agricultural resources, or his designee; 1 of whom shall be the commissioner of the department of public health, or his designee; 1 of whom shall be the commissioner of the department of education, or his designee; 1 of whom shall be the commissioner of the department of environmental protection, or his designee; 1 of whom shall be the commissioner of the department of transitional assistance, or his designee; 1 of whom shall be the undersecretary of the department of business development, or his designee; 1 of whom shall be the president of the Massachusetts development finance agency, or his designee; 1 of whom shall be a representative of the cooperative extension service at the University of Massachusetts at Amherst; 1 of whom shall be a representative of commercial farming, fisheries and aquaculture; 1 of whom shall be a representative of farmland preservation and conservation; 1 of whom shall be a representative of farmers’ markets or farm and food cooperatives; 1 of whom shall be a representative of the wholesale and retail food businesses; 1 of whom shall be a representative of "buy local" initiatives and state or local procurement programs with expertise in accessing locally grown and processed food products; 1 of whom shall be a representative of food safety and public health protection; 1 of whom shall be a representative of food banks, food pantries, and organizations and programs addressing nutritional health and hunger; 1 of whom shall be a representative of an organization promoting development of new farm businesses, urban and community supported agriculture, community gardening, immigrant and refugee farming, and youth education through agriculture; and 2 of whom shall be individuals who own and manage farms in the commonwealth.

-(c) The council shall make initial recommendations within one year of the date of the first meeting of the council.
-Thereafter, the council shall submit an annual report that includes recommendations and progress on benchmarks as provided in subsection (b) not later than December 31.
+(c) The council shall submit an annual report of its findings, conclusions, proposals and recommendations as provided in subsection (b) not later than December 31.
 The report shall be submitted to the governor, the president of the senate, the speaker of the house, the chairs of the joint committee on public health, the chairs of the joint committee on environment, natural resources and agriculture, the clerk of the house of representative and the clerk of the senate.
-The Council may make an annual request for funding to provide administrative and other support to the Council.

-(d) The council shall meet periodically at the call of the chair, but not less than four times annually.
-All meetings shall be subject to Chapter 39 of the General Laws.
+(d) The council shall meet periodically, but not less than once annually.
+All meetings shall be public.

 (f) Members of the council shall be appointed for terms of 3 years or until a successor is appointed.
-Members shall be eligible to be reappointed.
-The chair of the council shall be elected by the members of the council for a term of not to exceed two years.
+Members shall be eligible to be reappointed and shall serve without compensation.
+A chairman of the council shall be elected annually from the membership.
+The department shall provide administrative support to the council as requested.

 (g) In the event of a vacancy on the council, the original appointing authority shall, within 60 days of the occurrence of a vacancy, appoint a new member consistent with subsection (a) to fulfill the remainder of the unexpired term.